Prof T Ibell`

 - understand the principles of prestressed concrete, and appreciate why it has important structural advantages.

-- design and analyse statically determinate, composite and statically indeterminate prestressed concrete structures.
+- be able to design and analyse statically determinate, composite and statically indeterminate prestressed concrete structures.

-Introduction, other prestress applications, definitions: Section design, Magnel diagram, statically determinate structures; Limits on stress, practical considerations; Current problems; new horizons, new materials.
+Introduction, prestress applications, definitions, section design, Magnel diagram, statically determinate structures, limits on stress, practical considerations, current problems, new horizons, new materials.

 Indeterminate beams (3L)

-Secondary moments, line of pressure; Concordant Profiles, linear transformations; Design approaches for continuous beams, bridges.
+Secondary moments, line of pressure, concordant profiles, design approaches for continuous beams.

 Strength Calculations (3L)

-Ultimate strength (simple modifications to RC theory); Shear failure and prevention.
-Truss analogy for special cases.
+Ultimate strength (simple modifications to RC theory), shear failure and prevention.

-This will consist of two parts: (i) carrying out a test on a prestressed concrete beam, plus a write-up, and (ii) a short design exercise.
+This will consist of carrying out a test on a prestressed concrete beam, plus a write-up.

 Please see the Booklist for Group D Courses for references for this module.